-- Thank the member/staffer for their time and ask if they have any questions.
-If they ask any questions you can't answer, don't worry!
-Tell them to contact Brian Massa, Senior Manager for Global Health Advocacy, at bmassa@unfoundation.org - Give the staffer your leave-behind materials (Fiscal Year 2019 Appropriations Requests on pages 6-10). - For your reference, here is helpful information to more about the value of U.S. investments in the fight for global vaccines, our specific funding request, and ways the Senator/Representative can get involved. - Ask the staffer/member to join you in a photo in front of the office sign and share it on social media, tagging with @Shot@Life and #vaccineswork
+- Thank the Member/staffer for their time and ask if they have any questions.
+If they ask a questions you can't answer, don't worry!
+Have them contact Brian Massa, Senior Manager for Global Health Advocacy, at bmassa@unfoundation.org - Give the staffer your folder with the leave-behind materials. - For your reference, here is some helpful information that explains the value of U.S. investments in the fight for global vaccines, our specific funding request, and ways for the Senator/Representative to get involved. - Ask the staffer/member to join you in a photo in front of the office signage and share it on social media, tagging @ShotAtLife, #vaccineswork, and the social media handle of member's office.

-FISCAL YEAR 2019 APPROPRIATIONS REQUESTS (updated 3.27.18)
+FISCAL YEAR 2020 APPROPRIATIONS REQUESTS (updated 2.13.19)